Alpenglow88/oTTo/docs/cheatsheets/gems.md

 RestClient.post(url, payload, headers={})
 ```

-This is used in conjunction with `Net::HTTP` (bundled with Ruby) throughout OTTO and the documentation is very good for both.
+This is used in conjunction with `Net::HTTP` (bundled with Ruby) throughout oTTo and the documentation is very good for both.
 That said, it is a really good idea to brush up on HTTP response codes and general HTTP verbs, construction and API testing in general before delving too deep into this one.

 # **[RSpec](https://rspec.info/)**

 This Gem is for writing [TDD](https://en.wikipedia.org/wiki/Test-driven_development) tests.
-It is a behaviour driven development tool and the usage of it within OTTO can be found listed in the [unit test README](unit_tests/README.md)
+It is a behaviour driven development tool and the usage of it within oTTo can be found listed in the [unit test README](unit_tests/README.md)

 For more details and usage, check out the link in the Gem name.